sadmaningithub/nlwd-level-2-assignment-1/Readme.md

 2. Use cases

--interface is best for defining the shape of objects.
+Interface is best for defining the shape of objects.
 But type is more flexible and can shape primitive types, union, intersections, mapped types etc.

+Example:

-//type Person = {
+type Person = {
   name: string;
 };

-//type ID = string | number;
+type ID = string | number;

 3. Implements with classes

-- Both interface and type can be used with implements, but it preferred to use interface for class contracts.
+Both interface and type can be used with implements, but it preferred to use interface for class contracts.

+Example:

 interface Animal {
   name: string;